 "All my hard work as a dancer really put me somewhere that no one else could.
 And it reminded me of why I love and enjoy dancing so much," she said.
 As for what's next for her, Chantasingh said that she doesn't know, but she can only hope it gets bigger.
 Right now, her focus is on putting in the work to become an even better dancer.
 If you are interested in taking a dance class with Chantasingh, reach out to her on Instagram @saleen_enos.
-NFL Origins Gives Platform to Local Artists
+Rihanna."
+Chantasingh said that dancing on stage with Rihanna was the proudest she NFL Origins Gives Platform to Local Artists